grafana/grafana/packages/grafana-toolkit/README.md

 1. Clone [Grafana repository](https://github.com/grafana/grafana).
 2. Navigate to the directory you have cloned Grafana repo to and then run `yarn install --pure-lockfile`.
 3. Navigate to `<GRAFANA_DIR>/packages/grafana-toolkit` and then run `yarn link`.
+3. Navigate to `<GRAFANA_DIR>/packages/grafana-eslint-config` and then run `yarn link`.
+3. Navigate to `<GRAFANA_DIR>/packages/grafana-tsconfig` and then run `yarn link`.
 2. Navigate to the directory where your plugin code is and then run `npx grafana-toolkit plugin:dev --yarnlink`.
 This adds all dependencies required by grafana-toolkit to your project, as well as link your local grafana-toolkit version to be used by the plugin.
+If `yarn install` had been ran previously, you may have to first remove the `node_modules` directory.

 ### Debug grafana-toolkit